 My bike is a pain in the neck.
 Or is it the cause?

 I cannot state enough how important it is to have a properly fitted bike.
-Whether you are an experienced rider or a novice, get down to a local bike shop.
+Get to a local bike shop, whether you are an experienced rider or a novice.
 They should have someone that knows a lot about proper bike fitting.
 Make good use of their expertise.

 In the meantime, make sure you are not too 'laid out' on the bike.
-This creates the need to bend the neck further up.
-If this is the case, there are a few common-sense changes that can be made.
-You can raise the handle bars so that you are riding more upright.
-Also make sure that your 'virtual top tube' length is not too long.
-While it is not practical to get a shorter top tube, since you would need a new frame, you can shorten the reach by getting a shorter stem.
-Make sure you do not go much shorter than 100 mm or your bike may ride squirrelly and give you problems you do not want to deal with.
+It creates the need to bend the neck further up.
+If this is the case, a few common-sense changes can be made.
+You can raise the handlebars so that you are riding more upright.
+Also, ensure that your 'virtual top tube' length is not too long.
+While getting a shorter top tube is not practical, since you would need a new frame, you can shorten the reach by getting a shorter stem.
+Make sure you do not go much below 100 mm, or your bike may ride squirrelly and give you problems you do not want to deal with.

-I am sure most of you know about the basic measurement of correct reach, but I will review it anyway.
+I am sure most of you know about the measurement of correct reach, but I will review it anyway.
 When you are in your handlebar drops, your front hub should be obscured by your handlebars when you look down.
 Modern handlebars have a variety of degrees of drop, so it is recommended that you choose a bar with a shallow drop if you are trying to get more upright on your bike.
-If you do not spend much time in the drops at all, then this is a moot point.
+If you do not spend much time in the drops, this is a moot point.